Mum's the word as Myanmar's Suu Kyi starts military rapprochement

 Suu Kyi's ties with the generals have warmed since she joined parliament in 2012, but were tested when the NLD gathered 5 million signatures in a petition urging lawmakers to vote to remove the military's legislative veto.

-That failed, and she criticised Min Aung Hlaing for interfering in democracy.
+That failed, and she criticized Min Aung Hlaing for interfering in democracy.

 Their hour-long talks appeared to be cordial, however, described by a smiling Min Aung Hlaing as "very nice".